PavanDNaik/linkedin-login-openid-react/README.md

+Here’s the revised README file with the integration details for `linkedin-auth-server-openid` added, while keeping the tables intact:

+---

 # Linkedin Login OpenID React

 **Linkedin Login OpenID React** is a React component that enables authentication with LinkedIn using OpenID Connect.
 It provides a straightforward way to integrate LinkedIn login functionality into your React applications.